-Will encourages and promotes a culture of listening to children and taking account of their wishes and feelings, amongst all staff.
+Encourage and promote a culture of listening to children and taking account of their wishes and feelings, amongst all staff.

-Will access training and support to ensure they have the knowledge and skills required to carry out the role.
+Access training and support to ensure they have the knowledge and skills required to carry out the role.
 DSL training should be updated at least every two years and their knowledge and skills refreshed at regular intervals but at least annually.

-Will have a secure working knowledge of SSCB procedures and understands the assessment process for providing early help and statutory intervention, including the local authority levels of need criteria and referral arrangements.
+Have a secure working knowledge of SSCP procedures and understand the assessment process for providing early help and statutory intervention, including the local authority levels of need criteria and referral arrangements.

-Will have a clear understanding of access and referral to the local early help offer and will support and advise members of staff where early help intervention is appropriate.
+Have a clear understanding of access and referral to the local early help offer and will support and advise members of staff where early help intervention is appropriate.

-Will understand and support the school delivery with regards to the requirements of the Prevent duty and provide advice and guidance to staff on protecting children from radicalisation.
+Understand and support the school delivery with regards to the requirements of the Prevent duty and provide advice and guidance to staff on protecting children from radicalisation.

-Will liaise with school staff (especially pastoral support, behaviour leads, school health colleagues and the SENDCO) on matters of safety and safeguarding and consult the SSCB Levels of Need document to inform decision making and liaison with relevant agencies.
+Liaise with school staff (especially pastoral support, behaviour leads, school health colleagues and the SENDCO) on matters of safety and safeguarding and consult the SSCP Levels of Need document to inform decision making and liaison with relevant agencies.

-Will be alert to the specific needs of children in need, those with SEND and young carers.
+Be alert to the specific needs of children in need, those with SEND and young carers.

-Will understand the risks associated with online activity and be confident that they have the up to date knowledge and capability to keep children safe whilst they are online at school; in particular understand the additional risks that children with SEND face online and the associated and appropriate support they require.
+Understand the risks associated with online activity and be confident that they have the up to date knowledge and capability to keep children safe whilst they are online at school; in particular understand the additional risks that children with SEND face online and the associated and appropriate support they require.

-Will keep detailed, accurate records (either written or using appropriate secure online software), that include all concerns about a child even if there is no need to make an immediate referral and the rationale for decisions made and action taken.
+Keep detailed, accurate records (either written or using appropriate secure online software), that include all concerns about a child even if there is no need to make an immediate referral and record the rationale for decisions made and action taken.

-Will ensure that an indication of the existence of the additional child protection file is marked on the pupil school file record.
+Ensure that an indication of the existence of the additional child protection file is marked on the pupil school file record.

-Will ensure that when a pupil transfer's school, their child protection file is passed to the new school as soon as possible, and within statutory timescales (separately from the main pupil file and ensuring secure transit) and that confirmation of receipt is received.
+Ensure that when a pupil transfers school, their child protection file is passed to the new school as soon as possible, and within statutory timescales (separately from the main pupil file and ensuring secure transit) and that confirmation of receipt is received.

-Will ensure that where a pupil transfers school and is on a child protection plan or is a child looked after, their information is passed to the new school immediately and that the child's social worker is informed.
-In addition consideration should be given to a multi-agency schools transition meeting if the case is complex or on-going.
+Ensure that where a pupil transfers school and is on a child protection plan or is a child looked after, their information is passed to the new school immediately and that the child's social worker is informed.
+In addition, consideration should be given to a multi-agency schools transition meeting if the case is complex or on-going.

-Will ensure that a copy of the Child Protection file is retained until such a time that the new school acknowledges receipt of the original file.
-The copy should then be securely destroyed.
+If the transit method requires that a copy of the Child Protection file is retained until such a time that the new school acknowledges receipt of the original file, the copy should be securely destroyed on confirmation of receipt.

-Will ensure that all appropriate staff members have a working knowledge and understanding of their role in case conferences, core groups and other multi-agency planning meetings, to ensure that they attend and are able to effectively contribute when required to do so; where a report is required, this should be shared with the parents prior to the meeting.
+Ensure that all appropriate staff members have a working knowledge and understanding of their role in case conferences, core groups and other multi-agency planning meetings, to ensure that they attend and are able to effectively contribute when required to do so; where a report is required, this should be shared with the parents prior to the meeting.

-Will report to the Headteacher any significant issues for example, use of the SSCB multiagency escalation procedures, enquiries under section 47 of the Children Act 1989 and police investigations.
+Report to the Headteacher any significant issues for example, use of the SSCP multi-agency escalation procedures, enquiries under section 47 of the Children Act 1989 and police investigations.

-Will ensure that the case holding Social Worker is informed of any child currently with a child protection plan who is absent without explanation.
+Ensure that the case holding Social Worker is informed of any child currently with a child protection plan who is absent without explanation.